Posted on: February 1, 2023

 Prostitution has always took place in this oldest part of Amsterdam – De Wallen/ Red Light District.
 One reason for this is that Amsterdam’s activities (bars, taverns/hotels, shops, companies, etc) always took place in this specific area.
 In other words, most men were in this part of the city.

 Another reason is that prostitution has always been here is because Amsterdam’s port used to be located where central station is currently located, just next to the Red Light District.
 Sailors arrived there by boat, walked to “de Wallen”, and spent their first money on booze and women.

 Today, the Old Church is surrounded by 26 window brothels with sex workers who literally stand in opposite of the church.
 The rest of the area counts 266 window brothels, meaning that the Red Light District of Amsterdam has 288 window brothels in total.AMSTERDAM RED LIGHT DISTRICT MAP >

 One of the main streets in the Red Light District is called the Warmoesstraat.
-Warmoes is an old, forgotten vegetable, and it is hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
+Warmoes is an old, forgotten leafy vegetable.
+It’s hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
 The Warmoesstraat is the oldest street of Amsterdam.
 It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the Dam Square.

 At the end of the Middle Ages (late 15th century), Amsterdam was the main religious destination of north-western Europe, and from the 16th century onwards it has been an important place of commerce, but it has always attracted tourists as well.
 The Warmoesstraat would be one of the first things people saw if they entered the city through the Olofspoort.

-The oldest house in Amsterdam is also located in the Red Light District.
+The oldest house of Amsterdam is also located in the Red Light District.
 On Warmoesstraat 90.
 This house dates back to 1485.
 Nowadays the house is used as a dance club for men only.